haochien/drf-subscription-app-tutorial/Tutorial_Note/Tutorial7_OAuth2_Authentication.md

 ```

 You can also check in the database whether the user data is successfully created in User table `auth_user` and profile table `profile`.

+If you would like to understand Google OAuth more, you can check the Google [official document](https://developers.google.com/identity/openid-connect/openid-connect#python)